 - Each of Messrs.
-Fernandez, Menzer, Stephenson and Johnson and Ms. Green, the annual amount of sales to Emerson by the company which the Director serves as an executive officer, and purchases by that company from Emerson, and determined that the amount of such sales and purchases were consistent with the Emerson Director Independence Standards. - Mr. Busch, the annual amount of sales to Emerson by the company which one of his immediate family members served as an executive officer, and purchases by that company from Emerson, and determined that the amount of such sales and purchases were consistent with the Emerson Director Independence Standards. - Mr. Golden, the annual amount paid by Emerson to the law firm of which he is a partner, and determined that the total amount of such payments was consistent with the Emerson Director Independence Standards. - Messrs.
-Busch, Farrell, Fernandez, Golden, Menzer, Prueher and Stephenson and Ms. Green and Ms. Ridgway, the annual amount of contributions by Emerson, if any, to charitable organizations with which the Director served as a director, officer or trustee, and determined that such contributions, if any, were consistent with the Emerson Director Independence Standards.
+Fernandez, Menzer, Stephenson and Johnson and Ms. Green, the annual amount of sales to Emerson by the company which the Director serves as an executive officer, and purchases by that company from Emerson, and determined that the amounts of such sales and purchases were consistent with the Emerson Director Independence Standards. - Mr. Boersig, the amount of compensation earned by the bank of which he is a director from business with Emerson, and determined that the total amount of such compensation was consistent with the Emerson Director Independence Standards. - Mr. Busch, the annual amount of sales to Emerson by the company which one of his immediate family members served as an executive officer, and purchases by that company from Emerson, and determined that the amounts of such sales and purchases were consistent with the Emerson Director Independence Standards. - Mr. Golden, the annual amount paid by Emerson to the law firm of which he is a partner, and determined that the total amount of such payments was consistent with the Emerson Director Independence Standards. - Messrs.
+Boersig, Busch, Farrell, Fernandez, Golden, Prueher and Stephenson and Ms. Green and Ms. Ridgway, the annual amount of contributions by Emerson, if any, to charitable organizations with which the Director served as a director, officer or trustee, and determined that such contributions, if any, were consistent with the Emerson Director Independence Standards.